Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 - coded encrypt and decrypt
 - encrypt and decrypt aren't entirely accurate, however; need to go back and fix that

+### 5/28/2024
+Mostly worked on coding the algorithm
+- finished encryption and encryption
+- wrote helper methods
+- refactored some code

 ## Carmin Vuong